mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 LEARNING NEW SKILLS
 The more skills a character possesses, the longer it takes him to learn a new skill.
-A character’s Skill Total is calculated by summing the levels of each skill (level zero skills count as zero).
+A character's Skill Total is calculated by summing the levels of each skill (level zero skills count as zero).
 A character with Mechanic 1 and Gun Combat (slug pistols) 2 would have a Skill To t a l o f 3.